ex-jedi/beginner-javascript-tutorials/README.md

       };
   ```

-- If an object's propert has the same name as a variable you can just insert the variable name like so.
+- If an object's property has the same name as a variable you can just insert the variable name like so.

   ```javascript
         const age = 100;